FallenKnight123/Smart-Contract-Management---ETH-AVAX/README.md

 # Virtual Bank

 Welcome to Virtual Bank!
-This repository contains [brief description of the project].
+This repository contains Step-by-Step Guide to Open the Project.

 ## Getting Started